porsche-design-system/porsche-design-system/core/ui-kit/CONTRIBUTING.md

 ## Release Management
 1. After merge requirements of a pull request are fulfilled, it can be merged to master branch (don't forget to delete the branch afterwards)
-2. Goto UI Kit Core project in terminal and pull latest commits `git pull`
+1. Goto UI Kit Core project in terminal and pull latest commits `git pull`
-3. Either execute `npm version patch` for a patch release or `npm version minor` for a minor release
+1. Either execute `npm version patch` for a patch release or `npm version minor` for a minor release
-4. Open `CHANGELOG.md` and update release notes with proper date and version
+1. Open `CHANGELOG.md` and update release notes with proper date and version
+1. Get corresponding Sketch version from Abstract and replace it with
-5. Create a commit with following message structure `Release ui-kit/v0.{MINOR_NUMBER}.{PATCH_NUMBER} | {DEVELOPER_ABBREVEATION} | PUIK`
+1. Create a commit with following message structure `Release ui-kit/v0.{MINOR_NUMBER}.{PATCH_NUMBER} | {DEVELOPER_ABBREVEATION} | PUIK`
-6. Create a Git tag `git tag v0.{MINOR_NUMBER}.{PATCH_NUMBER}/core`
+1. Create a Git tag `git tag v0.{MINOR_NUMBER}.{PATCH_NUMBER}/core`
-7. Run project with `npm start` to be sure everything works as expected
+1. Run project with `npm start` to be sure everything works as expected
-8. Push local commit with tag to master branch `git push --tags`
+1. Push local commit with tag to master branch `git push --tags`
-9. Create a npm release by executing `npm run publish-artifactory` or simply `npm publish` when your Artifactory credentials are properly set already
+1. Create a npm release by executing `npm run publish-artifactory` or simply `npm publish` when your Artifactory credentials are properly set already
-10. Login to Artifactory and download latest npm package of Porsche UI Kit Core
+1. Login to Artifactory and download latest npm package of Porsche UI Kit Core
-11. Rename downloaded package to `@porsche/{PREVIOUS_FILENAME}`
+1. Rename downloaded package to `@porsche/{PREVIOUS_FILENAME}`
-12. Upload package to Confluence "Porsche UI Kit Releases" page
+1. Upload package to Confluence "Porsche UI Kit Releases" page
-13. Write a Slack notification by coping last entry of `CHANGELOG.md` in Porsche UI Kit channel
+1. Write a Slack notification by coping last entry of `CHANGELOG.md` in Porsche UI Kit channel

 ## Folder and file structure